 Organisation this is a company who lets or manages a property on the Landlord’s behalf or on its own account including Housing Associations, the N.H.S. and student property associations;

 Parties means the Landlord and Tenant(s).
 A “Party” means one or the other;

-Pay as you go means the payment method available for the protection of Deposits to Landlords and Organisations upon registration with the Insured Scheme;
+Pay As You Go means the payment method available for the protection of Deposits to Landlords and Organisations upon registration with the Insured Scheme;

 Protection Fee means the fee required to be paid to The DPS by the Landlord to complete the registration of a Deposit received by the Landlord;

-Scheme or Insured Scheme means the deposit protection scheme established under the Housing Act 2004 under which the Deposit is retained by the Landlord and a Protection Fee is paid to The DPS to cover the risk of the Landlord failing to pay any Disputed Amount to The DPS;Service means the Deposit Protection Service or The DPS, which provides both Custodial and Insured Tenancy Deposit Schemes;
+Scheme or Insured Scheme means this deposit protection scheme established under the Housing Act 2004 under which the Deposit is retained by the Landlord and a Protection Fee is paid to The DPS to cover the risk of the Landlord failing to pay any Disputed Amount to The DPS;

 SMS means Short Message Service, otherwise known as text messaging service;